wp-plugins/anti-spam/readme.txt

 == Frequently Asked Questions ==

-= Does Anti-spam plugin works with Jetpack comments =
+= Does Anti-spam plugin works with Jetpack comments? =

 Anti-spam plugin does not work with [Jetpack comments](http://jetpack.me/support/comments/).
 Jetpack comments use iframe to insert comment form and it is impossible to access it via javascript because of security reasons.